girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/Transpile/README.md

 # Transpile and Transpilers

 ## What is Transpiling
 As we all know, [ECMAScript](../ECMAScript/README.md) brings updates every year since 2015 with some major as well as minor changes.
-Likewise, new Javascript versions also bring syntaxial updates as well which is not possible to be [polyfilled](../Polyfills/README.md) as it would simply not get executed and will throw errors in old Javascript engines, this is where a transpiler comes into play.
+Likewise, new JavaScript versions also bring syntaxial updates as well which is not possible to be [polyfilled](../Polyfills/README.md) as it would simply not get executed and will throw errors in old JavaScript engines, this is where a transpiler comes into play.

 <br>